 Starting in 2011, we produced both TV and radio PSA’s which have reached hundreds of thousands, stressing the importance of colonoscopies and raising awareness of colorectal cancer.
-This network has helped us hold over twenty awareness and fundraising events, attracting more than 10,000 community members.
-Chris4Life also has inspirational videos on YouTube and right here.
+This network has helped us hold around twenty awareness and fundraising events annually, attracting more than 10,000 community members.
+Chris4Life also has inspirational videos on YouTube and stories right here.

 Get information on events throughout the nation to help raise awareness for colorectal cancer.
-We have hosted an annual Scope it Out 5K event in Detroit, MI; Washington D.C.and in 2013 in Pittsburgh, PA; Chicago, IL; New York City.
+We host annual Scope it Out 5K events in Detroit, MI; Washington D.C.; Pittsburgh, PA; Chicago, IL; New York City; Madison, WI.; Denver; and Salt Lake City.
 We have also hosted an Colon Cancer Rally on Capitol Hill in Collaboration with other colon cancer organizations, such as Colon Cancer Alliance, Get Your Rear in Gear, and Fight CRC.
 For information on many more events please visit our events page.
 To start an event in your community

 please submit the Host Event form.